ezrosent/allocators-rs/info/custom-vec.md

 # Fun with the Rust `Alloc` trait

-This post goes through the new Rust allocation infrastructure, including an example of a `Vec` type with a custom allocator.
+This post gives a brief tour of Rust's new allocation interface, and some experiments with a custom `Vec` implementation.

 ## Allocation in Rust